JamieMJohns/Python-program-to-log-process-names-with-establish-ip-address-and-list-ip-physical-location-/README.md

 A Program to log process (tasks) with established (connected) outgoing ip address and list process;
 internal ip, foreign (outgoing ip) , Pid and process name as well as physical location related to outgoing ip address.

-This program logs foriegn IP address and related details of any process-
+This program logs foriegn IP address and related details of any running process-
 that make established connections outside of your computer.

 This program performs continous logging and produces information for new